Déjà vu: Déjà vécu

 Déjà vécu (from French, meaning "already lived") is an intense, but false, feeling of having already lived through the present situation.
 Recently, it has been considered a pathological form of déjà vu.
 However, unlike déjà vu, déjà vécu has behavioral consequences.
+Patients with déjà vécu often cannot tell that this feeling of familiarity is not real.
 Because of the intense feeling of familiarity, patients experiencing déjà vécu may withdraw from their current events or activities.
 Patients may justify their feelings of familiarity with beliefs bordering on delusion.

 Presque vu

 Presque vu ([pʁɛsk vy], from French, meaning "almost seen") is the intense feeling of being on the very brink of a powerful epiphany, insight, or revelation, without actually achieving the revelation.
 The feeling is often therefore associated with a frustrating, tantalizing sense of incompleteness or near-completeness.

 Déjà rêvé

 Déjà rêvé (from French, meaning "already dreamed") is the feeling of having already dreamed something that is currently being experienced.

 Déjà entendu

 Déjà entendu (literally "already heard") is the experience of feeling sure about having already heard something, even though the exact details are uncertain or were perhaps imagined.